 We highly suggest installing these in your car.

-Nowadays many cars come equipped with these.
+Nowadays many vehicles come equipped with these car tips.
 During the rains, visibility is an issue which is where these fog lamps come into play.
 They act as an accessory to the headlamps aiding in better illumination on the road.

 GoMechanicTip-Leave the hassle to us and get your car a 10 point Comprehensive Inspection from GoMechanic.

 These are some selected accessories you’ll need to carry along with you in your car.
 These are going to be helpful in general or in case of an emergency

 This one’s self-explanatory, you will need your trusty umbrella a lot in these times.

 It not only prevents you from getting drenched in turn also averts moisture from soaking into your car seats.
 Keep it handy.

 Taking worst-case scenarios in view, you need to keep a car charger for your phone in your car.
 Your phone is your aid during an emergency, and you’ll need to keep it juiced up.
 Alternatively, you can also keep a Power Bank as a substitute or complementary to the charger.

 Things get bad to worse during peak monsoon and medical help can get delayed during the time of need.
 Therefore, a basic First Aid Box is a must addition to the list of essential.
 A pack of sterile bandages, antimicrobial cream or lotion (like Dettol), medical grade alcohol (for cleaning wounds), sterilised cotton and other things should be on the list.

 There are strong possibilities of massive traffic jams, roadblocks, diversions and other unforeseen circumstances.
 Thus, the availability of food and water will be scant.